From touristy malls, to local designer-oriented areas, an an art zone to traditional Chinese shops.

 WangFuJing, Dongcheng Qu, Beijing Shi, China (map)

 The most touristic area for shopping and night markets is Wangfujing.
 Think: NYC’s Fifth Avenue or Champs-Élysées in Paris.
 Sure, you can opt for the shopping malls in this area.
 But, we find the book stores, photography studios and even local snack shops here far more interesting.
-There’s a wide range of selections, either you want something cheap and touristy in the markets or high-end boutiques of local and international designers.
+There’s a wide range of selections, whether you want something cheap and touristy in the markets or high-end boutiques of local and international designers.

 Xidan 西單 – For the Younger Crowds